-At Enbridge, we safely connect millions of people to the energy they rely on every day, fueling quality of life through our North American natural gas, oil or renewable power networks and our growing European offshore wind portfolio.
-We're investing in modern energy delivery infrastructure to sustain access to secure, affordable energy and building on two decades of experience in renewable energy to advance new technologies including wind and solar power, hydrogen, renewable natural gas and carbon capture and storage.
-We're committed to reducing the carbon footprint of the energy we deliver, and to our goal of achieving net zero greenhouse gas emissions from our operations by 2050.
+At Enbridge, we connect millions of people to the energy they rely on every day, fueling quality of life through our North American natural gas, oil or renewable power networks and our growing European offshore wind portfolio.
+We're investing in modern energy delivery infrastructure to help sustain access to secure, affordable energy and, building on two decades of experience in renewable energy, to advance new energy technologies, including wind and solar power, hydrogen, renewable natural gas and carbon capture and storage.
 To learn more, visit us at enbridge.com.